The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

-We start by defining pseudo-$R^2$ for margin $j$ as an approximating measure of the explained variance of the model over the total.
-This can be derived by considering the well-known latent variable representation of logistic regression \citep{agresti2010analysis}.
-For margin $j$, we computed the explained variance by considering
+{ We introduce here the model by evaluating its explanatory ability, highlighting both its potential and limitations in producing meaningful insights.} We start by defining the { variance partition coefficient (VPC)} for margin $j$, as an approximating measure the explained variance by the model over the total \citep{goldstein2002partitioning,browne2005variance}.
+This can be derived by considering the well-known latent-variable representation of logistic regression \citep{agresti2010analysis}.